 In 2011, IBM completed the acquisition of TRIRIGA to accelerate its smarter buildings initiatives.
-Currently, IBM TRIRIGA is offered as a Cloud & Smarter Infrastructure solution, alongside Tivoli, Maximo, Netcool, Endpoint Manager, and SmartCloud service management software.
+At the time, IBM TRIRIGA was offered as a Cloud & Smarter Infrastructure solution, alongside Tivoli, Maximo, Netcool, Endpoint Manager, and SmartCloud service management software.

 In 2015, IBM announced that it “will invest $3 billion over the next four years to establish a new Internet of Things (IoT) unit [under IBM Analytics], and that it is building a cloud-based open platform designed to help clients and ecosystem partners build IoT solutions”.
 This IoT unit includes TRIRIGA.
 Six months later, IBM announced that the IoT unit is no longer under IBM Analytics, but is now its own independent IBM IoT business unit alongside IBM Analytics and IBM Cloud.
 At the end of the year, IBM announced “the opening of its global headquarters for Watson Internet of Things (IoT)… designed to extend the power of cognitive computing”.
 The IBM IoT business unit became the IBM Watson IoT business unit.

 What does TRIRIGA mean?